prathamesh-sonpatki/golang-challenge/_posts/2016-07-01-go-challenge9.md

 * Odds of winning depend on the number and quality of entries received.
 * All taxes, including income taxes, are the sole responsibility of the winners.
 * No prize substitution is permitted.
-* Create a zip of your Go source code and test cases and send the zip file to **golangchallenge [at] gmail.com before 24th of November 2015 (6 am IST)**.
-Use [this link](http://www.worldtimeserver.com/convert_time_in_IN.aspx?y=2015&mo=11&d=24&h=6&mn=0) to find the equivalent time in your city/country.
+* Create a zip of your Go source code and test cases and send the zip file to **golangchallenge [at] gmail.com before 24th of July 2016 (6 am IST)**.
+Use [this link](http://www.worldtimeserver.com/convert_time_in_IN.aspx?y=2016&mo=7&d=24&h=6&mn=0) to find the equivalent time in your city/country.
 No new solutions will be accepted after that.
 In the email mention **your full name, country of residence, twitter or GitHub id (if any) and participating under which category - Just participating or Participating and exploring further or Just for Fun or Anonymous entry**.
 We are accepting anonymous submissions and will evaluate them too but then these participants are not eligible for the prizes.
 * We shall be publishing on this blog, a list of participant names.
 If you don't want your name to appear kindly mention the same in your email.
 * You are allowed to re-submit your code if you feel it is necessary.
 * After the challenge is over, all submissions will be made available [online on GitHub](https://github.com/golangchallenge/GCSolutions) under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause) or the [GNU General Public License, version 3 - GPL-3.0](http://opensource.org/licenses/GPL-3.0) unless a participant has indicated that his/her solution should not be made public before the challenge ends.